When you’re beginning with lighting, it’s not going to be long before you have questions about DMX.

 In general, you begin at your console, and wire each fixture, looping through in a “daisy-chain”.

-However, sometimes you need to split your signal, or need to convert 3-pin to 5 pin DMX.
-Get all the details and a video explanation on this page!
+However, sometimes you need to split your signal or need to convert 3-pin to 5 pin DMX.
+Get all the details and a video explanation on this page – my complete guide to wiring DMX!

 Can I Use Mic Cable for DMX Lighting?